-The Bupyeong Pungmul Festival is scheduled to take place in Bupyeong, Incheon, Oct.
+The Bupyeong Pungmul Festival is scheduled to take place in Bupyeong, Incheon, from Oct.
 13 to 17.

-This year’s festival will be held both online and offline.
-The in-person activities will be at Camp Market and the Bupyeong Art Center, and the event will also be broadcast via the festival’s official YouTube channel.
+This year’s festival will be held online and offline.
+The festival is taking place at Camp Market and Bupyeong Art Center in Bupyeong, and will broadcast via festival’s official YouTube channel.

-The festival, established in 1997, seeks to promote traditional culture, recall Bupyeong’s farming traditions and share with visitors the rhythm of “pungmul,” or farmers’ music.
+The event, started in 1997, seeks to promote traditional culture by reproducing scenes of Bupyeong farming culture.
+Visitors can enjoy the rhythms of pungmul, or farmers’ music.

-Visitors of all ages are welcome to enjoy various activities for free, including concerts and drone shows.
+Visitors of all ages are welcome to enjoy various programs, including concerts and drone shows, for free.

 Updates can be found at portal.icbp.go.kr.